Billy Hattaway, P.E., FITE, RSP1 – Chair

 Rick obtained a B.A. from Miami University in Oxford, Ohio and a J.D., cum laude, from Temple University in Philadelphia, where he was a law review associate editor.

-Roya Edwards, AICP – Board Member
+Roya Edwards, AICP – The Palm Beaches Regional Representative / Board Member

 Roya Edwards, AICP is a certified planner with experience in site design and planning, transportation planning, transportation demand management, and land use planning.
 She has a Bachelors and Masters degree from Florida Atlantic University in Urban and Regional Planning.
 In her current role, she is a Land Use Planner for toothaker.org, a land use and development law firm that specializes in entitling mixed-use developments, political strategy, and procurement.